The Right (Germany): History

 The party was founded in 2012 by the neo-Nazi Christian Worch, along with many members of the German People's Union (DVU) in protest against the merger of their party into the National Democratic Party (NPD).
+The party name was inspired by Die Linke (The Left), a left-wing political party.
 In May 2012 circles of the dissolved DVU announced the establishment of a new party in competition with the NPD was planned.
 In June 2012, articles of association and the party program were forwarded to the Federal Returning Officer for examination.
 On 13 October 2012 the second federal convention of The Right took place in Ludwigshafen on the Rhine.